car in garage

 1. What exactly is a SORN?

-2. Why would I need a SORN for my car?
+2. Why do I need a SORN for my car?

 3. How much does a SORN cost?